Adelic line bundles on quasi-projective varieties

-\begin{proof} It suffices to prove the case that $X=\CU$ is a quasi-projective variety over $k$.
-For the first statement, assume that $\CEE^\an$ is effective, and we need to prove that $\CEE$ is effective.
-Assume that $\CEE$ is represented by a sequence $\{\CEE_i\}_{i\geq1}$ in $\wh\Div(\CU/k)_\rmod$.
+\begin{proof} It suffices to prove the case that $X=\CU$ is a quasi-projective variety over $k$, and we write $\OCD$ for $\OD$ as a convention.
+For the first statement, assume that $\OCD^\an$ is effective, and we need to prove that $\OCD$ is effective.
+Assume that $\OCD$ is represented by a sequence $\{\OCD_i\}_{i\geq1}$ in $\wh\Div(\CU/k)_\rmod$.
 By definition, there is a sequence $\{\epsilon_j\}_{j\geq 1}$ of positive rational numbers converging to $0$ such that

 This implies